 Tracy Penn is an environmental artist working in encaustic and found material.
 She works with upcycled material to give a second life to the discarded and to raise awareness of climate change.

 In a previous life Tracy worked in marketing at the Museum of Modern Art and museum education at the Solomon R. Guggenheim.
 She has a master’s degree in Visual Arts Administration from New York University.

 Tracy also works as an independent curator and is curating a booth for Arts Gowanus at The Other Art Fair New York, this summer.
-She curated an exhibition on Artsy, Art for Environmental and Climate Justice.
-In 2020, she curated a show for the Art Gowanus ArtWalk, UPCYCLING: Transforming the Discarded into Art.
+She curated an exhibition on Artsy, Art for Environmental and Climate Justice and a show for the Art Gowanus ArtWalk, UPCYCLING: Transforming the Discarded into Art.

 Tracy’s work has been shown in galleries throughout the world and is in private collections across the country.
 Her work is part of the Gallery Diderot, permanent collection in Orquevaux, France.

 She works and lives in Brooklyn, New York.

 Upcycling: A Group Exhibit that Transforms Trash into Treasure, Art Hag, 10/19/2020

 Supporting New York City: Art For Food Auction, Up Magazine, Spring 2020